 Waukesha Public Library

-- Due dates for all checked out items have been extended to May 1 to avoid fines.
+- Due dates for all checked out items have been extended to June 1.

 - Virtual story times, book talks and more will be posted to the Library’s Facebook page.

 - In person court appearances, except pretrials are being rescheduled.
 You can view details here.

 - Pretrials will be held by telephone.
 Please contact 262-524-3705

 - We are compiling resources for business who have been impacted by COVID-19: https://waukesha-wi.gov/1899/COVID-19-Business-Resources